terser/terser/README.md

     uglifyjs build/defines.js js/foo.js js/bar.js... -c

-UglifyJS will notice the constants and, since they cannot be altered, it will evaluate references to them to the value itself and drop unreachable code as usual.
+Terser will notice the constants and, since they cannot be altered, it will evaluate references to them to the value itself and drop unreachable code as usual.
 The build will contain the `const` declarations if you use them.
 If you are targeting < ES6 environments which does not support `const`,